genc-murat/rust-formatter-linter-plus/README.md

 # Rust Formatter and Linter Plus

 **Rust Formatter and Linter Plus** is a comprehensive VS Code extension designed to streamline Rust development.
-It provides functionalities such as code formatting, linting, testing, and automatic fixing using `cargo fmt`, `cargo clippy`, `cargo test`, and `cargo fix`.
+It provides functionalities such as code formatting, linting, testing, checking, and automatic fixing using `cargo fmt`, `cargo clippy`, `cargo test`, `cargo check`, and `cargo fix`.

 ## Features

 - **Code Formatting**: Automatically format your Rust code using `cargo fmt`.
 - **Linting**: Lint your Rust code with `cargo clippy` to catch common mistakes and improve code quality.
 - **Testing**: Run your Rust tests with `cargo test` and view the results directly in VS Code.
+- **Checking**: Check your Rust code for compilation errors using `cargo check`.
 - **Automatic Fixing**: Automatically fix common issues in your Rust code using `cargo fix`.
 - **Configuration Editing**: Easily edit your `rustfmt.toml` and `clippy.toml` configuration files within VS Code.
-- **Status Bar Integration**: Conveniently access format, lint, test, and fix commands from the VS Code status bar.
+- **Status Bar Integration**: Conveniently access format, lint, test, check, and fix commands from the VS Code status bar.
-- **Customizable Settings**: Configure format, lint, and test options through the VS Code settings.
+- **Customizable Settings**: Configure format, lint, test, and check options through the VS Code settings.

 ## Installation